-In the 2018 Budget, the Agri Market Infrastructure Fund was announced to expand and upgrade agricultural marketing infrastructures in the 22,000 Gramin Agricultural Markets (GrAMs), including 585 Agricultural Produce Market Committees (APMC).
+Agri Market Infrastructure Fund (AMIF) was announced in 2019 by the Cabinet Committee of Economic Affairs to expand and upgrade agricultural marketing infrastructures in thousands of rural agricultural markets.
+The Agri Market Infrastructure Fund will reach 22,000 Gramin Agricultural Markets (GrAMs), and 585 Agricultural Produce Market Committees (APMC).

-The Cabinet Committee on Economic Affairs (CCEA) has approved an Rs.
-2,000 crore corpus for the Agriculture Market Infrastructure Fund, which will be set up with the National Bank for Agriculture and Rural Development (NABARD) to develop and upgrade Agri marketing infrastructure in rural agricultural markets.
+In 2018-19, the Cabinet Committee on Economic Affairs (CCEA) first approved an INR.
+2,000 crore corpus for the Agriculture Market Infrastructure Fund, which was set up with the National Bank for Agriculture and Rural Development (NABARD) to develop and upgrade Agri marketing infrastructure in rural agricultural markets.

 - The Agri Market Infrastructure Fund will offer states and territories subsidised loans for 585 APMC mandis plus 10,000 GrAMs.

 - States can also use this fund to develop new integrated market infrastructure initiatives, such as hub and spoke models and public-private partnerships.